 In 1986, I helped create ICL’s Wild Idaho conference, an event we hold annually.
 A first speaker was the conservationist Brock Evans.
 When asked how to succeed on conservation advocacy, he set the path we’d travel for years to come: “Endless pressure, endlessly applied.”
 Or, as a congratulatory email said after we’d left the White House, “Never f&*ing give up.”

-Rick Johnson, executive director of the Idaho Conservation League.
-Rick has run Idaho’s leading voice for conservation for over 22 years and began working to protect the Boulder-White Clouds as a volunteer in the early 1980s.
+Rick Johnson is the executive director of the Idaho Conservation League.
+He has run Idaho’s leading voice for conservation for over 22 years and began working to protect the Boulder-White Clouds as a volunteer in the early 1980s.